msurkovsky/msurkovsky.github.io/_posts/2025-05-05-ignoring-your-customer-overengineering-and-repeat.md

 **Lessons from Our First Startup Accelerator**

 We thought we were building a helpful app for busy parents.
-We ended up building something vague, bloated — and unfinished.
+We ended up building something vague, bloated, and unfinished.
 A mentor gave us the advice that changed everything...

+---

 It was May 2023.